marcglasberg/fast_immutable_collections/docs/info_suggestions.md

 ```

 Now, both the caller and the callee know the `responseMap` won't be changed.
 Reasoning about code is simpler when the
 underlying data does not change.
-It also serves as documentation: if a method takes an immutable collection interface,
+It also serves as programmatic documentation: if a method takes an immutable collection interface,
 you know it isn't going to modify that collection.
 If a method returns an immutable collection, you know you can't
 modify it.